 Below is a description of the types of classes we offer at the studio.
 As we come out of the Covid-19 pandemic, we have been used to unpredictability of the near future.
 We currently do not offer all the types of classes listed below, but we hope, eventually, to offer them all again.

 Beginner Yoga: This class is for students who have never done yoga before.
 Lots of emphasis on demonstrating and explaining the poses is given before students attempt them.
 Having taken this class, students can continue to level I. There are no prerequisite for this class.

-Active Restorative Yoga: This class has two distinct segments: the first part is composed of standing and sitting poses, including spinal twists, and is designed to maintain and enhance students strength, flexibility, balance and concentration.
+Active Restorative Yoga: (not offered at present) This class has two distinct segments: the first part is composed of standing and sitting poses, including spinal twists, and is designed to maintain and enhance students strength, flexibility, balance and concentration.
 The second part introduces restorative asanas to promote calmness, a quiet mind and a sense of inner peace.
 Most of these are performed supine, although some belong to the forward extension group of poses.
 Students leave class feeling greatly refreshed and invigorated.